Writers in Communities

 And let’s not forget the teachers – over 100 of them enjoy writing workshops and professional development sessions with our five writers, which spark ideas to get their students enjoying all that a good book has to offer.

 Classroom teachers who are giving out every day crave nourishment, and you provided it in spades.

 Every year the project culminates in a celebratory book launch for students and their families at the Ōtāhuhu Pātaka Kōrero Ōtāhuhu Library.

-Read out CEO Catriona Ferguson’s reflections on the 2015 celebration at Ōtāhuhu Pātaka Kōrero Ōtāhuhu Library.
+Read our previous CEO Catriona Ferguson’s reflections on the 2015 celebration at Ōtāhuhu Pātaka Kōrero Ōtāhuhu Library.

-Read writer Paula Morris's experience of being a writer in residence for our 2015 community project..
+Read author Paula Morris's experience of being a writer in residence for our 2015 community project.

 Read author Melinda Szymanik's experience of being a writer in residence for our 2016 community project.